It is an enzyme used in the body to break down fats in food so that they can be absorbed.

 - Peritonitis (inflammation of the lining of the internal abdominal wall).

-- Strangled or infarcted bowel (intestine with restricted blood supply).
+- Strangled or infarcted bowel (intestine with limited blood supply).

 - Pancreatic cyst